1985 National Camogie League: The Final

 The final went to a replay.
-The first day Kilkenny took a 4-3 to 1-7 half time lead and added points from M Farrell and Angela Downey on the restart before Dublin came back to equalize with a goal from Carmel O'Byrne and an equalizing point from Edel Murphy.
+The first day Kilkenny took a 4-3 to 1-7 half time lead and added points from M Farrell and Angela Downey on the restart before Dublin came back to equalize with a goal from Carmel Byrne and an equalizing point from Edel Murphy.

-Dublin were without the services of Yvonne Redmond, Germaine Noonan, Marie Connell and Joan Gormley while Killkenny had their full championship side for the replay.
+Dublin were without the services of Yvonne Redmond, Germaine Noonan, Marie Connelly and Joanne Gormley while Killkenny had their full championship side for the replay.
 Exchanges were keen in a fast and furious game, with Kilkenny dominating the first half to lead 3-6 to 0-4 at half time.
 Dublin made a comeback and trailed by three points with five minutes to go and in a tremendous closing rally were unable to penetrate the Dublin defence staged by Maris Fitzpatrick, Ann Downey and Bridie McGarry.

 Division 2

 The Junior National League, known since 2006 as Division Two, was won by Galway’s second team who defeated Kildare by 3-10 to 3-3 in the final at Bulaun, Loughrea.
 The sides were level 2-5 to 3-2 at half-time but Kildare scored only once in the second half, a point in the dying minutes of the game.
 Donegal were semi-finalists, the high point in their camogie history of that era, with a side grown from colleges camogie playing their camogie predominantly on the ground.
 Four of the Donegal side, beaten 6-3 to 2-2 by Kildare, Geraldine Henry, Ita Blake, Gerri Murphy and Brid Ronaghan played in the Dublin championships with Marino and UCD, Six were studying for the Leaving Cert, including Mary Hirrell of Carndonagh community school.
 Galway had easy wins over Louth, Down and Kilkenny’s second team by ten points.
 They needed extra time to beat Clare in the quarter-final before winning by a point and beat Derry by 7-7 to 4-4 in the semi-final at Greenlock, County Londonderry.
-Deirdre Costello scored two goals against Clare and four against Derry.
+Deirde Costello scored two goals against Clare and four against Derry.
 Full forward Ann Ryan was a former All-Ireland Feile na nGael skills title holder and sister of hurlers Paschal and John Ryan.